CSCE313-SP23-Kebo/quiz-4-2-a/README.md

 - Payload: "RISC-V Education: https://riscvedu.org/"

 ### 2. Listen to all traffic to `8.8.4.4` for 1 minute
-- Sniff all traffic goind to the address 8.8.4.4 for 1 minute
+- Sniff all traffic goind to the address 8.8.4.4 for 1 minute.
-- Use the function `print_pkt()` to print specific information about the packet sniffed
+- Use the function `print_pkt()` to print specific information about the packet sniffed.

 ### 3. Listen continuously to only ping commands to `8.8.4.4`
-- Sniff continuously only the packets from a `ping` command to the address `8.8.4.4`
+- Sniff continuously only the packets from a `ping` command to the address `8.8.4.4`.
-- Use the function `print_pkt()` to print specific information about the packet sniffed
+- Use the function `print_pkt()` to print specific information about the packet sniffed.

 ### 4. Listen continuously to only outgoing telnet commands
-- Sniff continuously only the packets from a telnet command executed from localhost
+- Sniff continuously only the packets from a telnet command executed from localhost.
-- Use the function `print_pkt()` to print specific information about the packet sniffed
+- Use the function `print_pkt()` to print specific information about the packet sniffed.

 ### Write the function `print_pkt()`
 The `print_pkt()` function should print the following packet fields: